BradyStephenson/bible-data/README.md

 -   BibleData-Book (books of the Bible: # chapters, # verses, author, location and date written, etc.)
--   BibleData-Person (every named individual in the Bible)
--   BibleData-PersonLabel (every person's name or title, including the Hebrew or Greek, related Strongs' numbers, and meanings)
--   BibleData-PersonRelationship (data about the relationships [father, mother, son, daughter, killer, concubine, etc.] between Biblical individuals)
 -   BibleData-Event (single, moment-in-time events that occur in the Bible)
 -   BibleData-Epoch (periods of time like the lifetime of individuals, the reign of kings, etc.)
+-   BibleData-Place (every place/location in the Bible)
+-   BibleData-PlaceLabel (every place's name or title, including the Hebrew or Greek, related Strongs' numbers, and meanings)
+-   BibleData-PlaceVerse (data about each place mentioned in every verse of the Bible)

 # DATASETS PLANNED

--   BibleData-Place (every named location in the Bible with latitude, longitude, and KML geocoding where available)
--   BibleData-Thing (data about special things mentioned in the Bible like Solomon's Temple, the ark of the covenant, etc.)
+-   BibleData-Thing (data about special things mentioned in the Bible, like Solomon's Temple, the ark of the covenant, etc.)